Julie-folkerts/Programming-course-test-repository/README.md

 # Programming-course-test-repository
 This is a test repository for my programming course.
 Hello my name is Julie
-This is my test document.
+This is my test favourite document.
+I will add a new change now and change something in the file.